dalibo/pg_activity/README.md

      `pg_stat_get_db_xact_rollback()`
 *    and more ( eg : `pg_cancel_backend()` and `pg_terminate_backend()` )

-Thoses queries dont show in the query tab because all queries issued from the `pg_activity` backend are considered as noise and are not displayed .
+Thoses queries cannot be seen in the query tab because all queries issued from the `pg_activity` backend are considered as noise and are not displayed .
 On the other hand, the transactions used to get the info for `pg_activity`'s reporting are still accounted for by postgres in `pg_stat_get_db_xact_commit()` and `pg_stat_get_db_xact_commit()`.
 Therefore `pg_activity` will display a non zero TPS even with no activity on the database, and/or no activity displayed on screen.